What's The Big Deal About Facebook Custom Conversions?

 Original Publication Date: September 4, 2017

-Hey, have you heard of Facebook Custom Conversions?
-No?
-That's cool but you have like 20 different kinds of products on your e-commerce storefront and you want to leverage the power of Facebook ads to buy a Lamborghini but have one nagging question in your head, right?
+That's okay, but if you 20 different kinds of products on your eCommerce storefront and you want to leverage the power of Facebook Ads, there's a nagging question you need to answer:

 "If I sell a thousand cat rings, can I use the same pixel to sell a bean bag now?"